lovnishverma/mongodb/README.md

 );

 // Update multiple documents
-db.users.updateMany(
+// Update all documents with Status young where Age is less than 30 db.users.updateMany(
   { age: { $lt: 30 } },
   { $set: { status: "young" } }